NSLS-II-BMM/BeamlineManual/docs/motors.rst

 The sequence described above can be automated in many cases::

-  RE(ga.auto_align(pitch=2.5))
+  RE(ga.auto_align(2.5))

-This will run the sequence of alignment scans, pitching the sample to the user-specified angle at the appropriate point.
+This will run the sequence of alignment scans described above, pitching the sample to the user-specified angle before the vertical scan measuring the fluorescence signal.
 This works by fitting an error function to the ``xafs_y`` scan versus It, selecting the peak of the pitch scan, then selecting the peak of the ``xafs_y`` scan versus fluorescence.

 .. _fig-ga_alignment:
 .. figure::  _images/spinner-alignment.png